AviatrixSystems/Docs/HowTos/gateway.rst

 Protocol                         This is a qualifier condition that specifies a destination port protocol where the rule applies.
 When left blank, this field is not used.
 Interface                        This is a qualifier condition that specifies output interface where the rule applies.
 When left blank, this field is not used.
 Mark                             This is a qualifier condition that specifies a tag or mark of a TCP session where the rule applies.
 When left blank, this field is not used.
 SNAT IPs                         This is a rule field that specifies the changed source IP address when all specified qualifier conditions meet.
 When left blank, this field is not used.
-One of the rule field must be specified for this rule to take effect.
+One of the rule fields must be specified for this rule to take effect.
 SNAT Port                         This is a rule field that specifies the changed source port when all specified qualifier conditions meet..
 When left blank, this field is not used.
-One of the rule field must be specified for this rule to take effect.
+One of the rule fields must be specified for this rule to take effect.
 ===========================      =======================

 Destination NAT